richardgreg/richardgreg.github.io/about.markdown

 Hallo!
 I’m Richard Gregory.

-I am a self-taught software developer interested in AI and Machine Learning.
+I am a self-taught software developer.

 I have worked mostly with languages like `Python, JavaScript, SQL; and technologies like AWS, Kubernetes, Docker, Openshift, Linux, Vagrant.`